 For one, there’s an episode of Smallville with a character named Tommy Lee.
 Granted, this Tommy is a bad guy, white, and has super powers.
 But I can still cite him as proof that the name keeps cropping up in the franchise.
 And really, characters have been changed more than that when adapted across media.

 But there’s one more piece that really solidified it for me.
 In the Clan storyline, there is mention of another member of the Lee family, a sister to Tommy, who is never named.
 I latched onto that and it paid off.
 In the 90s comics, there was a rookie cop who joined Maggie Sawyer’s Special Crimes Unit (that’s the special police task force that Metropolis had to form to deal with supervillains and such).
 This Lee, an Asian woman, appeared in only three issues that I know of and was never given a personality or history beyond being nervous about living up to her new job.
 She never even got a first name.
 She’d be utterly forgotten by anyone who isn’t me.
 But it turns out I am me, so I’m gonna make the claim that this young police officer is the post-Crisis incarnation of Dr. and Mrs. Lee’s daughter, sister of Tommy.
 Incidentally, I am in favour of calling her Betty, which is the most tenuous connection I will make here today: in Superman #108, way back in the 50s, there was a story in which Clark had to defend his secret identity from the smartest “Girl Cops” in Metropolis (being a woman police officer was enough of a novelty to merit a story in those days, I guess).
 One of those Girl Cops was named Betty, and while she was not coloured with the yellow palate that would usually have denoted an Asian woman in comics in those days (I mean, good, right?) she did have black hair and was not given a last name.
 Tying Betty and Lee into Betty Lee is just one more stitch to strengthen the tapestry I weave here today.
+(EDIT FROM LATE 2019: The Superman Smashes the Klan book has given Tommy’s sister the name Roberta, which maybe isn’t what I wanted, but the very existence of that book is far better for the characters than my tying it to some obscure silver age book would have been.)

 “Okay,” my non-existant reader asks, “but what does it matter?
 Even if they existed, what good would it be to bring these characters back?”
 Well, I’ve made it clear that I think rich supporting casts are something that all superhero comics need, and the Lees have plenty to offer the Super-franchise: